Office of the Town Clerk

 A resident wishing to become a Notary Public may receive, from our office, an application and a Notary handbook.
 Once the application is processed by the applicant, they forward it to the Office of the Secretary of the State in Hartford with a $120.00 fee.
 When it is received back by the applicant, it is brought into our office where the oath is given and a signature card is signed and put on file with the Town Clerk.
 There is a statutory $20.00 fee for this service.
 We keep a card file of all Notaries who are residents of Salem.

 (For more information, go to the CT State Dept. of Environmental Protection Website)

 As of January, 2009 this office no longer sells game licenses.
-The CT DEEP department has gone paperless.
-The Towns of East Lyme, or Colchester will sell licenses as they have the DEEP Kiosks (Dedicated computers) for that purpose.
-Also, you may purchase the licenses on line at the DEEP website: http://www.ct-clic.com/Content/Recreational_Personal_Licenses.asp.
+The CT DEEP has gone paperless.
+Some area towns such as of East Lyme and Colchester will sell licenses as they have the DEEP Kiosks (Dedicated computers) for that purpose.
+Also you may purchase the licenses online at the DEEP website: http://www.ct.gov/deep/site/default.asp

 Writs, summons and Complaints

 The Town Clerk accepts service for the Town for all complaints, suits, etc. Once accepted, the original is stamped with date of receipt.
 A copy goes to our Town Attorney, the First Selectman and the Department involved.
 This is a public record and is open for public inspection.